All major browsers have a built-in password manager. So we should use them, right?

 While browser passwords are encrypted on disk, they’re encrypted using a key available to any process on your PC, including any locally-running malware.
 Even if passwords are encrypted in a “vault” by a master key, they’ll be decrypted when loaded in the browser’s memory space and can be harvested after you unlock the vault.
 Locally-running malware is particularly dire if your threat model includes the possibility of a worm running rampant within your enterprise– it could infect all of your employees’ machines and steal all of their passwords in bulk in seconds.
 (Yes, dear reader, I know that you’re thinking of clever mechanisms to mitigate these sorts of attacks.
 I assure you I can defeat every practical idea you have.
 It’s a fundamental law of computing.)

-Concern about instantaneous bulk egress of credentials has led the authors of security configuration guidance to recommend disabling browser password managers.
-For instance, the Edge Security Baseline and the Chrome STIG both suggest preventing users from using the password manager.
+Concern about instantaneous bulk theft and egress of credentials has led the authors of security configuration guidance to recommend disabling browser password managers.
+For instance, the Edge Security Baseline and the Chrome STIG have historically suggested preventing users from using the password manager.
 (I personally think this is a poor tradeoff that increases the higher risk of individual users getting phished, but I don’t write the configuration guidance.)

-When that’s not yet possible (because you don’t control the website): choose strong passwords, use a password manager if it satisfies your threat model, and enable 2FA if available (especially on your email accounts to which password recovery emails are sent).
+When that’s not yet possible (because you don’t control the website): choose strong passwords, use a password manager if it satisfies your threat model, and enable 2FA if available — especially on your email accounts used for Password Sync and to which password recovery emails are sent.
+If a site offers a choice of 2FA methods, prefer FIDO over HOTP/Authenticator and HOTP/Authenticator over SMS Text messages.